-Menopause marks the permanent end of menstruation and your child-bearing years due to the complete decline of oestrogen.
+Menopause marks the permanent end of menstruation and your child-bearing years due to the complete decline of Estrogen.

-Perimenopause, on the other hand, is simply the start of your journey towards the end of your reproductive years and hormonal shifts start taking place as your body starts to produce less and less oestrogen.
+Perimenopause, on the other hand, is simply the start of your journey toward the end of your reproductive years and hormonal shifts start taking place as your body starts to produce less and less Estrogen.

-Perimenopause ends at the stage when you have gone 12-months without a period.
+Perimenopause is over when you’ve been without periods for 12 consecutive months.
 Until that final 12 months, perimenopausal symptoms can last anywhere from a few months up to the full 10 years.

-The other major symptom is irregular periods due to hormone levels making ovulation erratic, this also includes blood flow during the period, breast tenderness and your mood.
-Without going into too much of the gory detail, but the irregular periods are the worst.
+The other major symptom is irregular periods due to hormone levels making Ovulation erratic.
+This also includes blood flow during the period, breast tenderness, and your mood.
+Without going into too much detail, irregular periods are the worst.
 You can go three or four months without one, but then, by jingo don’t you know about it.
 Three months’ worth of period all rolled into one.

-My TOP TIP, and speaking from experience, when this happens tampons alone will not be enough, you will need to use double protection in the form of sanitary towels, and for overnight, get the strongest you can get!!
+My TOP TIP, and speaking from experience, when this happens tampons alone will not be enough, you may well need to use double protection in the form of sanitary towels, and for overnight, get the strongest you can get!!

-As always, there are things to look out for when it comes to your irregular periods that may not be perimenopause-related.
+As always, there are things to look out for when it comes to irregular periods that may not be Perimenopause-related.

 If you experience any of the following, it’s worth double-checking with your doctor: